jukrebs/xray-classification/README.md

 The goal is to train a federated model across multiple hospitals.

-This repo is based on the boilerplate for the [[Cold Start:] Distributed AI Hack Berlin](https://github.com/exalsius/hackathon-coldstart2025/tree/main)Hackathon.
+This repo is based on the boilerplate for the
+[[Cold Start:] Distributed AI Hack Berlin](https://github.com/exalsius/hackathon-coldstart2025/tree/main) Hackathon.
 ---

 ## Prerequisites